What is it? Where is it? How do I find it?

 Using the hidden job market is a lot of work and often requires skills that are sometimes uncomfortable for many of us.

-- Get help from Career Services on working your plan.
+- Get help from the Career Connections Center on working your plan.

-- Attending workshops hosted by Career Services will help you get “grounded” and solve problems along the way.
+- Attending workshops hosted by the Career Connections Center will help you get “grounded” and solve problems along the way.
 The hidden job market represents a great opportunity.
 If this is the case, then it’s time to start looking harder and deeper.

 Printed & Electronic Resources

-These may be obtained from Career Services, the TWU Library, other university libraries, public libraries, or on the Internet.
+These may be obtained from the Career Connections Center, the TWU Library, other university libraries, public libraries, or on the Internet.

 - America’s Corporate Families & International Affiliates